Anthony Jeanjean: Career

+Jeanjean began riding BMX in Montpellier, aged 10.
+He won the inaugural European freestyle BMX Championship as well as French national BMX freestyle gold in 2020.
 He again became the French national champion at the event held at the Olympic Park in Montpellier in October 2022.
 In November 2022 he won the bronze medal at the 2022 UCI Urban Cycling World Championships in the Freestyle BMX held in Abu Dhabi.